IRadio: Broadcast Area

-The station can also be received in parts of Dublin, North Tipperary and Wicklow via overspill.
+The station can also be received in parts of Dublin, North Tipperary, Wicklow, Armagh, Fermanagh and Londonderry via overspill.

 This extensive coverage gives iRADIO a strong regional presence, reaching hundreds of thousands of young listeners each week.

 Programming

 iRADIO primarily broadcasts contemporary hit music (Top 40), targeting a core audience of 15- to 34-year-olds.
 The station features a range of dynamic programming throughout the day, including music, entertainment, and youth-focused content.

 News and entertainment bulletins are broadcast hourly, delivering a concise mix of local, national, and international news, sports updates, and a weather summary.